The incredible and strange world of 1970s true-crime inspired exploitation outsider cinema.

 The plot meanders between the police hunt, the killer’s antics and assorted going-nowhere subplots about a girl who may have stolen $500 from school to pay off a mysterious debt, an escaped mouse and a SWAT team who are called in to mostly stand around.
 Harvey takes a couple of girls hostage and the film starts to unravel, any sense of the storylines coming together or the narrative building to any sort of climax seeming to be abandoned as things meander aimlessly.
 Eventually, it reaches a conclusion of sorts, but lots of threads are left dangling.

-We don’t really see Harvey, beyond regular close-ups of his mad looking eyes – everything else involving him is shot from his point-of-view.
+We don’t really see Harvey, beyond regular close-ups of his mad looking eyes – everything else involving him is shot from his point of view.
 This is an interesting idea, given that this isn’t a whodunnit – there is no sensible reason for keeping his identity hidden, so it must have been an artistic decision.
-The same must be true of the frequent freez-frames – sometimes even as the dialogue continues – and sudden, pointless slow motion moments.
+The same must be true of the frequent freeze-frames – sometimes even as the dialogue continues – and sudden, pointless slow-motion moments.

 Basically, nothing here is normal.
-The film opens with a roll-call of serial killers (including a claimm that Jack the Ripper had fourteen victims) that suggests it might be trying to be a serious study of the mind of a murderer, but then Harvey seems to be forgotten for large chunks of the action.
-The acting is stilted and weird, with a lot of dialogue clearly looped over shots of the characters walking along notn talking.
-The stolen money subplot and hints of rivalries between the girls fizzles out, and characters pop up and then vanish seemingly at random.
-And there’s a lengthy musical performance by hairy-chested Tom Jones-a-like Johnny Charro, who treats us to an especially saccarine number.
-Johnny Charro isn’t a character, by the way – he’s a real singer, still out there doing the cabaret rooms.
-I very much recommend looking him up and possibly booking him for your wedding, party or function.
+The film opens with a roll-call of serial killers (including a claim that Jack the Ripper had fourteen victims, which might actually be as accurate a number as the official five victims – but that’s a discussion for another day) that suggests it might be trying to be a serious study of the mind of a murderer, but then Harvey seems to be forgotten for large chunks of the action.
+The acting is stilted and weird, with a lot of dialogue clearly looped over shots of the characters walking along not talking.
+The stolen money subplot and hints of rivalries between the girls fizzle out, and characters pop up and then vanish seemingly at random.
+And there’s a lengthy musical performance by hairy-chested Tom Jones-a-like Johnny Charro, who treats us to an especially saccharine number.
+Johnny Charro isn’t a character, by the way – he’s a real singer, still out there today doing the cabaret rooms.
+Sadly, the disc distributors failed to track him down for an interview but I very much recommend looking him up and possibly booking him for your wedding, birthday party or similar function.